 |

-creation of slavery in the As a historian, my research
+of slavery in the As a

-in Since 1997, I have been an editor for H-France, a web-based organization supporting the scholarly study of French history and culture on-line.
-H-France has some 1900 subscribers from 40 nations.
+thought and language in Since 1997, I have been an editor for H-France, a web-based organization supporting the scholarly study of French history and culture on-line.
+H-France has over 2700 subscribers from 40 nations.
 Currently, I am Editor-in-Chief for H-France, having responsibility to direct its general organization and plan and prepare future initiatives.
-In addition, I serve several roles in the H-France Review Program, which produces annually about 150 reviews of books, documentaries, and new media resources.
-My escape from all of this is my two daughters, Meret and Thea Grace (click names to see photos).
-Whether it be ballet classes or jumping in the leaves or just hanging, they help my interest in the past always keep an eye on the present.
+In addition, I serve several roles in the H-France Review program, which produces annually about 160 reviews of books, documentaries, and new media resources. |

 |||